I got this question today.

 Now also be careful (think yin and yang) if you embrace your ideas of truth too hard, you will push your truth into falsehoods.
 Embrace truth lightly to have the clearest view of the world.

 When learning from a person, strangely even when being taught incorrectly: a true Taoist will learn from that and reverse it back into truth.

 Also, you listen to your body, essence, and mind.
-People listen to others too much, even true masters at the price of hurting themselves, at the price of lessening their nature.
+People listen to others too much, even true masters, at the price of hurting themselves and lessening their nature.
 Listen to yourself as much as the master.
 At some point, you learn enough and leave.
 You learn from everyone.
 It’s just some people you learn what you need to know in 5 seconds and then move on.

 Traps of Working with a Guru or Spiritual Teacher

 I am talking with another student about avoiding the “trap” of relying on a guru.
 Many people get dependent on their therapists/teachers.
-Another problem is that students get stuck too deeply within the teachings or even get addicted to the spiritual teacher’s inner peace.
+Another problem is that students get stuck too deeply within the teachings or become addicted to the spiritual teacher’s inner peace.
 In my practice, I strive to remove co-dependence from the teaching process.
-My goal is always to get a person exploring the world from their center.
+My goal is always to get a person to explore the world from their center.

 Case 1: A person having been burned in life too much.
 They have learned to distrust their judgment.

 - So in Taoism, we teach how to remove judgment altogether.
-(This is very easy to say, but it requires much time and practices for people to achieve.)
+(This is very easy to say, but it requires much time and practice for people to achieve.)

 Case 2: A person having been brought up to only rely on others.

 - So in Taoism, we patiently teach a person how to rely on their nature.